Germany's Merz offers to help Ukraine develop its own long-range missiles to hit Russia

 Asked about Germany's offer to fund long-range missile production in Ukraine, Kremlin spokesman Dmitry Peskov responded that the move was an obstacle to reaching a peace agreement.

-Both Merz and Zelenskyy criticized the Kremlin's effective rejection of an unconditional ceasefire proposed by the U.S., which Kyiv accepted, and its delay in responding to proposals for a settlement.
+Both Merz and Zelenskyy criticized the Kremlin's effective rejection of an unconditional ceasefire proposed by the U.S., which Kyiv accepted.
+Kyiv says Moscow has been slow to respond to proposals for a settlement.

-Merz said last Monday that Germany and other major allies were no longer imposing range limits on weapons they send to Ukraine, though he indicated their use was limited to Russian military targets.
+Merz said last Monday that Germany and other major allies were no longer imposing range limits on weapons they send to Ukraine, although he indicated their use was limited to Russian military targets.
+Ukraine has launched its own long-range drones at sites that support Russia's military efforts, including refineries and chemical plants.

-Then U.S. President Joe Biden late last year authorized Ukraine to use U.S.-supplied missiles for limited strikes into Russia.
-The decision allowed Ukraine to use the Army Tactical Missile System, known as ATACMS, against Russia.
+Then-U.S. President Joe Biden last year authorized Ukraine to use U.S.-supplied missiles for limited strikes in Russia.
+The decision allowed Ukraine to use the Army Tactical Missile System, known as ATACMS against Russia.

-In Berlin, Zelenskyy called for deeper defense cooperation across Europe and with the United States, stressing the need for long-range capabilities and sustained military funding to ensure Ukraine’s resilience.
+In Berlin, Zelenskyy called for deeper defense cooperation across Europe and with Washington, stressing the need for long-range capabilities and sustained military funding to ensure Ukraine’s resilience.

 “We need sufficient long-range capabilities.
 That’s why we must be certain of the financing of our army and the stability of Ukraine,” he said.

 He said the cooperation projects already exist.
-“We simply want (the missiles) to be produced in the quantity we need,” Zelenskyy told the news conference.
+“We simply want (the missiles) to be produced in the quantity we need,” Zelenskyy told reporters.

-Zelenskyy said Tuesday that Ukraine is ready to hold peace talks at the highest level, including a trilateral meeting with himself, Putin and U.S. President Donald Trump.
+Zelenskyy said Tuesday that Ukraine is ready to hold peace talks at the highest level, including a trilateral meeting with himself, Russian President Vladimir Putin and U.S. President Donald Trump.

 “We are ready to meet at the level of leaders.
 Both the American side knows this, and the Russian side knows this,” he said.
 Zelenskyy said he would accept any configuration of talks, whether that includes one trilateral meeting or separate meetings with Trump.

-Peskov, the Kremlin spokesman, said that Russia is grateful to Trump for his mediation efforts.
+Peskov, the Kremlin spokesman, said Russia is grateful to Trump for his mediation efforts.

 “At the same time, there is a big number of nuances to be discussed that can’t be neglected and which neither party is going to sacrifice, because of its national interests,” Peskov told reporters.
 “Just like the United States, Russia has its national interests that are of primary importance to us.”